Jerald/cmpt489update2/index.md

 ***
 ## For the future

+#### *Not* `hsimd_signmask`

+We were sad to discover that our implementation of `hsimd_signmask` had absolutely zero improvement over the current one.
+From all the information we have available to us, it seems that the compiler is turning them into both the same assembly and the same IR.

 #### PExt and PDep

 Currently no actual work has been done on either of PExt or PDep.
 But we have found a couple of [Useful intel intrinsics](https://software.intel.com/sites/landingpage/IntrinsicsGuide/#techs=AVX_512&text=extract) which will make things interesting.
 We hope to have something to show next time.